linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 19.03.2024 (announcement)
+- 🌟 Guess what?
+We’re secretly crafting some awesome platform solutions and alternative social networks! 🚀🔍

+### 19.03.2024 (announcement)
+- 📱 Guess what?
+We’re putting the finishing touches on the Android App for our Web4 platform! 🚀🔧

+### 19.03.2024 (announcement)
+- 🌐 Exciting news!
+We’re cooking up fresh partnerships for Web4! 🚀🤝 Soon, you might witness real-life success stories. 🌟🔗

 ### 18.03.2024 (announcement)
 - 🌐 Web4 is expanding and we’re on the lookout for new partners! 🚀 Are you ready to join us on this exciting journey?
 Drop a 🤝 if you’re in! #Web4 #JoinUs